Drake Dunsmore

-Drake C. Dunsmore (born November 4, 1988) is a former American football tight end.
-Dunsmore attended St. Thomas Aquinas High School.
-During college, he played for Northwestern.
-At Northwestern, he was a three-time Academic All-Big Ten Performer and the inaugural Big Ten Kwalick-Clark Tight End of the Year for the 2011 Northwestern Wildcats when he was a first-team All-Big Ten Conference selection.
-Dunsmore was an honorable mention All-Big Ten selection for the 2010 Wildcats.
+Drake C. Dunsmore (born November 4, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Northwestern Wildcats, earning inaugural Big Ten Tight End of the Year honors in 2011.
 He holds the Northwestern single-game receiving touchdowns record and the career tight end receiving yards record.
 Drake Dunsmore is the son of Pat Dunsmore.

-High school
+Early life

 Dunsmore finished in fourth place in the 2000 Kansas Kids State Wrestling Tournament in the 10-under age group in the 100 lbs weight class.
 Like his National Football League-veteran father, Pat, Drake Dunsmore never played organized football before high school.
 He was a 2005 honorable mention All-Class 5A State selection as a junior.
 He was a 2006 first-team All-Class 5A State selection and third-team All-State selection as a senior.
 Dunsmore was the 20th rated tight end in the national high school class of 2007 according to ESPN and the 15th rated football player in the 2007 class in the state of Kansas according to Rivals.com.
 He earned three varsity letters in track and two in baseball.
 Dunsmore chose Northwestern over competing football scholarships from Arizona State, Kansas State, Tulsa and Colorado State for a variety of reasons, including academics, the coaching staff and the fact that two aunts and a grandmother reside close to campus.
 He declined his invitation to participate in the August 3, 2007, Kansas Shrine Bowl due to his ongoing rehabilitation.